-In addition to the above, “make in India” drive has given an immense push to youngsters to start new startups and think of creative ideas to contribute to digitalisation of India.
+In addition to the above, the “make in India” drive has given an immense push to youngsters to start new startups and think of creative ideas to contribute to the digitalization of India.

 The government on its end is pushing and encouraging the Indian public to go cashless and reduce reliance on cash transactions.
 The purpose is to make us adopt digital payments.

-Digital transactions make us follow a legal path which is helpful to flourish the economy.
+Digital transactions make us follow a legal path that is helpful to flourish the economy.

 Digital payments will be helpful to the global world.